l

 A female Lucifer Hummingbird feeds in Coral Honeysuckle blossoms (28 April 2010).

-Bouvardia ternifolia, or Firecrackerbush, is a member of the coffee family (Rubiacea).
-This small, perennial shrub is native to our canyons.
-Look at those tubes!
+Firecrackerbush (Bouvardia ternifolia), is a member of the coffee family (Rubiaceae).
+It's a small, perennial shrub native to our canyons.
+Look at those red tubes!
 What more could a hummingbird want?
 (7 June 2006).

 Prized for its architectural quality, Ocotillo is also an excellent source of nectar.
 Here a Scott's Oriole probes a cluster of buds before the leaves have developed (11 May 2007).